Financial-Times/o-ads/docs/docs/developer-guide/advanced-display.md

 Triggered once the ad has been rendered on the page.

 #### `oAds.complete`
-Advert has now been inited in the oAds, requested from the ad server and displayed if one was returned.
+If and when a creative has been returned, this event announces it has now been initialised in oAds, requested from the ad server and displayed.
 Triggered after `oAds.rendered`.

 #### `oAds.render`
 Lazy loaded advert has been requested.